ikonomov/DiabloX/README.md

 # Test builds

-If you want to help test the latest state of the next version you can fetch the build artifact from one of the build server:
+If you want to help test the latest state of the next version you can fetch the build artifact from one of the build servers:

 *Note: You must be logged into GitHub to download the attachments!*